 About Spicy Pinto Beans Instant Pot or Stovetop:

 I would guess that most of us go the easy way out when it comes to Pinto Beans.
 We’re probably using them in Chili or maybe as part of a bowl and grab a can.
-I don’t even know that Pinto Beans, as a side, as opposed to Refried Beans (see my recipe on Doctoring up a Can of Refried Beans, Restaurant Style) or even Cowboy Beans (Frijoles Charros) are something that most of us in the US have really known that long or really appreciate.
+I don’t even know that Pinto Beans, as a side, as opposed to Refried Beans (see my recipe on Doctoring up a Can of Refried Beans, Restaurant Style) or even Cowboy Beans (Frijoles Charros) are something that most of the US have really known that long or really appreciate.
 And I’m including all of the States, not just California and the Southwestern States. where I KNOW you know your pintos!
 I think Chipotle Mexican Grill is helping to change all of that with their trays of Pintos or Black Beans.

 And Chipotle Mexican Grill’s Pinto Beans are a little spicy and well flavored, so that might be why that spiciness seems to have become more prevalent in people’s expectations of Pintos.
 And while the canned pintos are pretty good and so handy, they really don’t stand up to the taste and beautiful texture of homemade Pintos.
 There is just a bit more firmness and a slight variation in texture throughout the homemade pintos that I find very appealing.